Edit in GitHubLog an issue

 exports.main = main

-What happens here is that the action exposes a main function, which accepts a list of params from the client.
-It checks the required params for using the cloudevents-sdk.
+The action here exposes a main function, which accepts a list of parameters from the client.
+It checks the required parameters for using the cloudevents-sdk.

-You can run the App Builder app locally by execute the below command with AIO CLI:
+You can run the App Builder app locally by executing this command with AIO CLI:

 Copied to your clipboard